NeoMetalx1/todo_cli/README.md

 # todo_cli

-`todo_cli` is a simple command-line interface (CLI) application written in C++ for managing a to-do list.
+`todo` is a simple command-line interface (CLI) application written in C++ for managing a to-do list.
 It allows users to add, view, and manage their tasks directly from the terminal.

 ## Features